yasnaraj/LetsGo-GooglePlaces/README.md

 - Displays the place name
 - Displays the direction to the randomly selected place from their current location or pin points the location in Google Maps
 - Displays a list of images for reference of the randomly selected place
+- Displays top 5 reviews of the place

 This Application makes use of the following Google API services:
 - Place Search (Text Search Request)